surajssc1232/weather_data/README.md

 * Maven 3.6 or later
 * Git
 * An IDE of your choice (e.g., IntelliJ IDEA, Eclipse, VS Code)
-* A free API key from OpenWeatherMap
+* A valid API key from OpenWeatherMap

 ## Setting Up the Project